-Wonderfully preserved, Columbia's Cartagena (officially "Cartagena de Indias") is major port city and also one of the country's oldest settlements.
+Wonderfully preserved, Colombia's Cartagena (officially "Cartagena de Indias") is a major port city and also one of the country's oldest settlements.
 The Cartagena cruise port is a popular port of call, especially on Panama Canal transition itineraries.
 The city has a total area of 572 km2 (221 ml2) and a population of around 1 million inhabitants.

-- Notable among the buildings is the Palace of the Inquisition, the Cathedral, and the Gold Museum, all located around Plaza de Bolivar.
-Several interesting churches and monasteries are found in Cartagena, including San Agustin, Santo Domingo, San Francisco and Santisima Trinidad.
-From here tourists can also explore the coral reefs around Islas del Rosario or take a mud bath close to El Totumo volcano.
+Best-known buildings include Palace of the Inquisition, Cathedral, Gold Museum (all located around Plaza de Bolivar), several churches and monasteries (including San Agustin, Santo Domingo, San Francisco, Santisima Trinidad).
+Tourists can also explore the Islas del Rosario's surrounding coral reefs or take a mud bath close to El Totumo volcano.

 Cartagena cruise terminal

-Cartagena (Columbia) cruise port is located in a harbour bay, approx 4 km (2,5 ml) from the Old City.
+Cartagena (Colombia) cruise port is located in a harbour bay, approx 4 km (2,5 ml) from the Old City.
 The port has a total of 5 berths (docking piers).
 The cruise port provides free of charge shuttle buses for passenger transportation between the docking pier and the cruise ship terminal building.
 At the terminal there is a taxi rank with taxis going to the Old City.
 The Old City itself is easily walkable (approx 30-min walking distance from end to end).

 The cruise terminal offers as facilities tax-duty-free shop, cafeteria, a premium coffee shop (named Juan Valdez).
-At the adjacent to the terminal shopping area passengers will find hand-made arts and crafts (also pre-Columbian art items for sale), jewelry (also precious stones), leather merchandise, traditional souvenirs, liquors and tobaccos.
+At the adjacent to the terminal shopping area passengers will find hand-made arts and crafts (also pre-Colombian art items for sale), jewelry (also precious stones), leather merchandise, traditional souvenirs, liquors, and tobaccos.
 Currency is the Colombian peso.